 Why it happens: Written channels offer control and distance, which feels safer than a direct conversation.
 Unfortunately, nuance is lost and mistrust grows.

-Resolving Conflict workshops we play both versions of a scene to show how quickly tone improves when you “two messages, then talk”.
+In our Resolving Conflict workshops we play both versions of a scene to show how quickly tone improves when you “two messages, then talk”.

 What you see: Store associates pass customer complaints straight to the manager.
 Contact-centre agents escalate routine issues “to avoid getting it wrong”.
 Office teams defer choices to senior leads, even when it is squarely within their remit.